ctrlplusb/react-universally/README.md

 ### `npm run flow:remove`

 For those of us not wanting to use `flow`.
-Running this command removes all `flow` types from the src.
+Running this command removes everything `flow` related from the project.
+It's best to run this against a fresh clone of the project, but it should work fine with a project that has been extended somewhat.

 __Warning:__ This is a destructive behavior - it modifies your actual source files.
 Please make sure you commit any existing changes to your src before running this command.